Budapestby VisitCity Guides

 Europe's largest synagogue showcases stunning Moorish Revival design and Jewish cultural heritage

-The synagogue complex encompasses far more than a single house of worship—it includes the Jewish Museum, which chronicles the rich history of Hungarian Jewry through artifacts, documents, and personal testimonies that bring the past to vivid life.
-The Heroes' Temple honors Jewish soldiers who died fighting for Hungary in World War I, while the tragic cemetery within the synagogue grounds serves as a poignant reminder of the Holocaust's devastating impact on Budapest's Jewish community.
+The complex includes more than just the synagogue.
+There's a Jewish Museum that tells the story of Hungarian Jews through artifacts and personal stories.
+The Heroes' Temple honors Jewish soldiers who died for Hungary in World War I. The cemetery in the synagogue grounds is a sad reminder of the Holocaust's impact on Budapest's Jewish community.

-The Raoul Wallenberg Memorial Park, part of the synagogue complex, pays tribute to the Swedish diplomat who saved thousands of Hungarian Jews during the Nazi occupation, while the weeping willow memorial tree, with the names of Holocaust victims inscribed on its metal leaves, creates a moving space for remembrance and reflection.
-These memorials transform the synagogue from merely a religious site into a place of memory that honors both the vibrant life of Hungarian Jewry and the tragedy that befell the community during World War II.
+The Raoul Wallenberg Memorial Park honors the Swedish diplomat who saved thousands of Hungarian Jews during Nazi occupation.
+The weeping willow memorial tree has Holocaust victims' names on its metal leaves, creating a moving place for remembrance.
+These memorials make the synagogue not just a religious site but a place of memory that honors both the vibrant Jewish life that existed here and the tragedy that followed.

 Margaret Island